fitnr/twitter_markov/README.md

 # teach the brain from a text file
 $ twittermarkov_learn --txt file.txt nameof.brain

-# teach the brain, ignoring mentions
-$ twittermarkov_learn --no-mentions twitter/archive nameof.brain
-# Text like this will be edited to remove the mention:
-# I ate a sandwich with @sample

 $ twittermarkov_learn --no-replies twitter/archive nameof.brain
 # Text like this will be ignored:
 # @sample I ate a sandwich